jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 ^ Here's a contrived example of creating, observing, and starting an action.

-^ As you can see, it's ultimately just a wrapper around SignalProducers that enforces serial execution and allows you to observe the values "from the outside."
+^ As you can see here at the end, actions are ultimately just a wrapper around signal producers that enforce serial execution and allow you to observe the values "from the outside."

 ---